-Just think how exciting it will be when your normally word-phobic child starts producing such descriptive words!
-You’ll begin to realize that each of the collected adjectives is a familiar word to her but has been stuck in some distant mental file.
-And your joy will be complete as you see some of these words start to spill over into her writing.
+Just think how exciting it will be when your normally word-phobic children come up with such descriptive words!
+You’ll begin to realize each of the collected adjectives is a familiar word to them but has been stuck in some distant mental file.
+And your joy will be complete as you see some of these words start to spill over into their writing.

 Want To Do More?

 - Repeat the activity, choosing a new object to pass around.
 Start a new page in the spiral notebook.

-- If someone gets stuck, let him use a thesaurus for help.
+- If someone gets stuck, let them use a thesaurus for help.

 - For a more hands-on activity, younger children may enjoy illustrating their new sentences and reading them aloud.
 You can keep these together with the notebook as examples.